 - Usually the maturing happens gradually, which is why the change may go unnoticed, though that’s not always the case.

 - It usually recedes to a point no higher than one to 1.5 inches above your highest forehead wrinkle.
-You may see around one finger’s width of space between the top wrinkle and the hairline.
+You may see around one finger’s width of space between the highest wrinkle and the hairline.

-You may initially mistake a maturing hairline for a receding hairline, and vice versa.
-The former is a common sign of aging that’s unlikely to lead to further hair loss, and the latter is usually related to male pattern baldness.
+A maturing hairline is just a natural part of ageing that’s unlikely to lead to further hair loss, while a receding hairline is usually related to male pattern baldness.
 It can be difficult to identify how a man’s hairline is changing and how it will progress.